Getting your Montana property and casualty license is the first step toward becoming a P&C insurance agent in Montana.

 How long does it take to process a property and casualty insurance license application in Montana?

-This process typically takes two to three business days.
-You’ll receive an email once the Montana Commissioner of Securities and Insurance reviews your application.
+It will take up to two to three business days for you to become an insurance agent You’ll receive an email once the Montana Commissioner of Securities and Insurance reviews your application.

 Can I get a temporary property and casualty insurance agent license in Montana?